-Music is my second joy next to writing, and I honestly couldn’t live without the composers, musicians, and artists who graces us with such beautiful sounds.
-These playlists are so fun to do because I get to share what I typically listen to, and possibly introduce to you some songs you may not have heard of before.
+Music is my second joy next to writing, and I honestly couldn’t live without the composers, musicians, and artists who grace us with such beautiful sounds.
+These playlists are so fun to do because I get to share what I typically listen to, and possibly introduce to you to songs you may have not heard of before.
 However, what I failed to make clear, was to simply explain my music taste.
 I could give you a bunch of songs, but it doesn’t really illustrate my mood, my personality, and the overall vibe of the week.
 I believe that the music we choose to listen to reflects us, and it’s scary once you think about it.
 The lyrics of all the music you listen to may not accurately portray your life, but it definitely paints a portion of who you are.

 With that in mind, my playlists from now on will do just that.
-Only seven songs a week will have a theme that connects with me in some way.
+My playlists on this blog will have a central theme that you may connect to in some way.
 For this week, I’m describing my music taste with these songs that do a pretty good job of illustrating that.
 I love R&B, Hip Hop, and Jazz, but simply just rhythm and meaning.
 It doesn’t really matter what genre of music.
-Sometimes I love just listening and reciting lyrics, but there’s moments when I need a dance break.
+Sometimes I love just listening and reciting lyrics, but there are moments when I need a dance break.
 Speaking of dance, listen to the first song and I bet you will not stand or sit still.

 1. Guy – Teddy’s Jam 2

 This song reflects my love for ad-libs, funk, and old school vibes.
 I love the new jack swing style of music; it reminds me so much of House Party, and how much fun people had during that time.
 I can be myself when I hear music like this; forget everything that I’m going through at that moment, and completely lose myself in music.
 Aaron Hall really took over this song too.

 2. A Tribe Called Quest – Award Tour